 These are the families that I want to help.
 The ones who need help NOW but can’t get it easily; the ones who find that the schools aren’t able to provide the support they need; the ones where their children “mask” during the day and let it all out at home (often with school commenting that there are no issues at all).

 I do need to remember though that I need to make a living.
 I am not on a regular wage and the only money I get is for work that I complete.
 It would be far too easy for me to choose to help everybody and not charge for it, but that would leave my family at a disadvantage.
-I am completing monthly parent drop in workshops with AP Cymru, so that is the main charitable thing that I have chosen to do.
-For everything else, I have completed my research and believe I have set my rates at the lower-average of what other independent OT services are charging in South Wales.
+I have completed my research and believe I have set my rates at the lower-average of what other independent OT services are charging in South Wales.
 My reason for this, is that I want to help.
 I’m not trying to build a huge pot of money for my retirement here!

 I have a vast amount of knowledge that I have gained over the years, and I am constantly working on developing further.
 I probably spend far too much money on training, but it is my investment not only for myself but also for the families that I work with.